diven-kumar/CinemaScope/README.md

    git clone https://github.com/yourusername/cinemascope.git
    cd cinemascope

-2. Open the url in your browser.
+2. Open the `index.html` in your browser.
 3. Explore movies, open the profile settings, and enjoy the interface.

 ---